jupyter/notebook/CONTRIBUTING.md

 First, make sure you have set up a development environment as described above.

-Then run the following command to build the docs:
+Run the following command to build the docs:

 ```shell
 hatch run docs:build